MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ## Reliability

-The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.
+The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover from failures quickly**.

 The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.